42.33 Male Circumcision

 Male circumcision is the surgical removal of the foreskin of the penis.
-The procedure is usually requested for social, cultural or religious reasons (e.g. by families who practice Judaism or Islam).
-There are parents who request circumcision for assumed medical benefits.
+The procedure is usually requested for social, cultural, or religious reasons (e.g., families who practice Judaism or Islam).
+Some parents request circumcision for assumed medical benefits.

 There is no requirement in law for professionals undertaking male circumcision to be medically trained or to have proven expertise.
 Traditionally, religious leaders or respected elders may conduct this practice.

 The British Association of Paediatric Surgeons advises that there is rarely a clinical indication for circumcision.
 Doctors should be aware of this and reassure parents accordingly.

 Where parents request circumcision for their son for assumed medical reasons, it is recommended that circumcision should be performed by or under the supervision of doctors trained in premises authorised and suitable for surgical procedures.

 Doctors/health professionals should ensure that any parents seeking circumcision for their child, in the belief that it confers health benefits, are fully informed that there is a lack of professional consensus as to current evidence demonstrating any benefits.
 The risks/benefits to the child must be fully explained to the parents and the child, if Gillick- Fraser competent.

 The medical harms or benefits have not been unequivocally proven except to the extent that there are clear risks of harm if the procedure is done inexpertly.